 Why not start the morning right by enjoying a healthy breakfast before heading out on the coastal walk.
 This cafe in Coogee is in a great location to sit and watch the world go by as you eat a delicious meal.
 Great place, excellent service, delicious food and a sensational view.
 My recommendation would be Jacks Vegetarian Breakfast with mushroom, roast tomato, crispy potatoes, halloumi ( my favourite), baby spinach, asparagus and baked beans with a coffee to get you going for the day.

 During summer this place is busy with a breathtaking view of the infamous Bondi Beach.
 However, during Winter, the lines are short, but the view is still just as gorgeous, so why not?
-I feel like if you are by the ocean, you probably should try the seafood, so I recommend the pot of mussels with a cheeky Bellini (you are on vacation after all).
+I feel like if you are by the ocean, you probably should try the seafood, so I recommend the pot of mussels with a cheeky Bellini (you are on vacation after all) what better way to spend a day in Sydney in Winter.

 If you like Korean BBQ, then this restaurant is the place to be, central location with great food, fun atmosphere and fantastic service.
 There are many Korean BBQ restaurants around this area, but this one feels genuinely authentic (yes, I lived in Seoul a few years back).